BakersHub/Snapclient-BT-LED-OLED/README.md

 - Tool: **ESPHome Web Flasher** or **ESPHome Flasher**
 - Board: ESP32-WROVER (or compatible)

-👉 Follow the step-by-step guide here:
+👉 Follow the step by step process in the screenshots above or the step-by-step guide here:
 **[`FLASHING_QUICKSTART.md`](FLASHING_QUICKSTART.md)**

 It covers: